If you’ve lived in your current home for a few years, you might be curious about refinancing your mortgage for a lower interest rate.

 - You have funds on hand to cover closing costs and other fees, then…

 Refinancing now might make good financial sense for you.
 Overall, you want to take into account all of the associated costs (both time and money involved) when you’re considering refinancing your mortgage.

 Qualified borrowers may be able to refinance through Quontic if they have at least a 660 credit score and have made up to 24 on-time monthly mortgage payments.
 We have a team of mortgage specialists— available to lend across all 50 states — to help guide you through the refinancing process with our community development loans1.

 Quontic offers several mortgage programs for homeowners:

 - FHA loans1: For first-time homebuyers, this program requires a down payment as low as 3.5% (compared to 20% with conventional loans) and may be a good option for qualified borrowers with a less-than-stellar credit score.

 - VA loans1: This home-loan program provides 100% financing for eligible veterans and their spouses.

 - Community Development Loans1: This program may be a good option for self-employed individuals who wouldn’t qualify for a traditional loan, but have a qualifying credit score and down payment.

-Quontic offers other loan programs, such as reverse mortgages and community development loans1, and bank products, such as high-interest checking and high-yield savings accounts.
+Quontic offers other loan programs, such as community development loans1, and bank products, such as high-interest checking and high-yield savings accounts.
 If you’re looking for other mortgage and banking options, consider Quontic.